-- OTC (over-the-counter) nicotine gum and patches. - Legend products (i.e., bupropion SR, Chantix[®], Nicotrol[®] spray).
+- OTC (over-the-counter) nicotine gum, patches, and lozenges. - Legend products (i.e., bupropion SR, Chantix[®], Nicotrol[®] spray).

 Providers may use the Drug Search Tool to determine the most current covered drugs.
 Providers may also refer to the benefit plan-specific product lists for the most current list of covered drugs.